hassy/hassy.github.com/_posts/2021-01-20-production-load-testing.md

 ## General principles for production load testing

-This brings me to some general principles which underpin production load testing.
+This brings us to some general principles which underpin production load testing.

+### Build up in small chunks

 The first one is that you will be building up your production load testing capabilities in iterations and in layers.
 In that sense it’s similar to developing any new piece of software.
 You start with something small but still useful, and build up from there.
 In practical terms, this means that it’s fine to start with a production load test, which is run once a week, by a human following a simple run-book but with little automation, testing only one user journey.
 That’s a great place to start.
 It does not have to do everything on day one.

+Your team may be keen on load testing in `prod` but other teams may need to be convinced.
+Trailblaze and start with your own microservices, the rest of the system can come later.

+### It's OK to take time

 The second one is that it will take time.
 It will take time to put everything together and to build up capacity to run these tests safely and address everyone’s concerns.
 Plan at least a couple of months for conversations to be had, teams to allocate time to gather data you may need, put extra monitoring in place, make changes to some of the services, and just get comfortable with the idea.
 It doesn’t mean that nothing will happen for a couple of months - no, you should be able to start adding some extra traffic to production within a couple of weeks, but you won’t run a Big Production Load Test for a while.
 It cannot be a last-minute effort.
 It takes time.

+### Instrumenting code for load testing

-The third one, and this one clears up all of the common objections to production load testing once it is internalised, is: you will need to instrument your code for load testing, and add load testing specific code.
-That’s not as weird as it may sound - we add code to do monitoring, to do logging, feature flags and A/B testing, security controls.
+The third one, and this one clears up all of the common objections to production load testing once it is internalised, is: you will need to **instrument your code for load testing**, and add load testing specific code. **That’s not as weird as it may sound** - we add code to do monitoring, to do logging, feature flags and A/B testing, and security controls.
 Adding code to aid load testing is just one more of those.

 Let’s look at specific examples of this in the context of common concerns and objections to load testing.

 ## Common concerns

-### What about junk in our database?
+### What about junk in our database? or other side effects?

-Synthetic traffic in production is going to add database records to your production database.
+Synthetic traffic in production *is* going to add database records to your production database.
 It’s going to make your code send out more logs and send more metrics.
 Your traffic dashboards will show that extra traffic.
 It will affect analytics, it will affect all sorts of reports assembled by other teams, such as marketing, data, analytics, advertising etc.

 This is where extra instrumentation comes in.

 You will need a way to distinguish real traffic from synthetic traffic, possibly as it propagates through the system too.
 For example - if service A is the entry point into the system, and it calls service B, then service B will need to able to know when a request was triggered by a load test.
 One common way of doing this is via an extra HTTP header, which is then propagated across every subsequent request inside the system, similar to how distributed request tracing works.

 You will also need a way to distinguish any persistent objects or database records created by load testing traffic.
 You might want to clear those out periodically, or you will want to be able to ignore them in reports created by your data or analytics team for example.
-One simple way to do it for example is to use a convention for usernames or email addresses associated with accounts in your system, whether that’s the domain used, part of the username or a combination of both.
-You can get creative here.
+One way to do it for example is to use a convention for usernames or email addresses associated with accounts in your system, whether that’s the domain used, part of the username or a combination of both.
+You can get creative, there's no one-size-fits-all approach here.

 ### What about irreversible or destructive operations?

 There may also be some operations that you don’t want to trigger from synthetic tests - attempting to charge a credit card or send out an email being a classic example.
 These will need to be a no-op when the request is from a virtual user.

-It will take time to discover and identify those places in a system, and then to implement that branching, which is why you need to allow for plenty of time for this.
+It will take time to discover and identify those places in a system, and then to implement that branching, and you will need to allow for plenty of time for it.

 ### Breaking stuff for real users